What’s new in UserLock 10

-The computer command “Remote Assistance” has been added in the ‘Quick access panel’ of the Agent Distribution view.
+The computer command “Remote Assistance” has been added in the ‘Quick access panel’ of User sessions and Agent distribution view.

 To be able to use it, the "Remote Assistance" feature must be activated on the computer on which the console is installed (by default, this feature is activated on workstations and deactivated on servers) and "Offer remote Assistance" must be configured in domain policy and allowed in firewalls.

 FYI this link explains very well the prerequisites for Remote Assistance.